 Horne nonetheless continued to be a force when it came to her singing career, as seen with albums like It's Love (1955) and Stormy Weather (1957).
 She had a hit single with her version of "Love Me or Leave Me" and her live set Lena Horne at the Waldorf Astoria became at the time the biggest selling album by a woman for her label, RCA.
 She also co-starred with Mexican actor Ricardo Montalban in the popular Broadway musical Jamaica, running from 1957-59.
 Horne credited Duke Ellington collaborator Billy Strayhorn, the esteemed songwriter/pianist, as being largely responsible for her vocal training, and the two enjoyed a close friendship.

 Horne remained active in the Civil Rights Movement, performing at rallies around the country on behalf of the NAACP and the National Council for Negro Women, and she participated in the 1963 March on Washington.
 During this era, she also released albums like Feelin' Good (1965) and Lena in Hollywood (1966).

 In 1970 and 1971, Horne’s son, father and brother died.
 Though she toured with Tony Bennett in 1973 and 1974 and made some television appearances, she spent several years in deep mourning and was less visible.

 Broadway's 'The Lady and Her Music'

 Horne was married to Louis Jones from 1937 to 1944, and they had two children.
 She married Lennie Hayton, a white bandleader, in December 1947 in Paris, France, but they kept their marriage a secret for three years.
-A union that was significantly impacted by racial prejudice, they separated in the 1960s but never divorced.
+The union was significantly impacted by racial prejudice, and they separated in the 1960s but never divorced.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!